Skip to main content

 Bulking steps

-When your client’s portfolio belongs to the Bulk group, have been validated and have Accepted status, system will automatically add a Bulk-Waiting tag for these orders
+When your client’s portfolio belongs to the Bulk group, and trade orders have been validated and have Accepted status, system automatically adds a Bulk-Waiting tag for these orders.

-Go to the Dashboard Bulking.
-Expand the Bulk - Waiting section.
+Go to the Bulking dashboard and expand the Bulk - Waiting section.

 trade_order_management_bulk_waiting.png